Fees and Financial Aid

 Financial need is not the primary requirement in some of the following forms of financial aid.
 Awards may be determined by parties other than the University of Wisconsin Oshkosh Financial Aid Office.

 This loan is for parents of dependent students.
-It is not based on financial need; however, the loan is limited so that the student's other financial aid and this loan together do not exceed the cost of education for the term of the loan.
+It is not based on financial need; however, this loan and the student’s other financial aid cannot exceed the cost of education for the term of the loan.
 Processing fees are charged.
-Repayment begins after disbursement.
+Repayment begins 60 days after the final disbursement.
 Interest rate is fixed and determined annually by the U.S. Department of Education.
 The student must apply for financial aid to be considered for the loan.

 Student Assistant Employment

 This is part-time employment for students on the University of Wisconsin Oshkosh campus.
 No financial need analysis is required.
-Interested students should contact individual departments or check the job listings at the Financial Aid Office.
+Interested students should contact individual departments or check the job listings on Titan Jobs: https://uwosh.joinhandshake.com/login

 Division of Vocational Rehabilitation

 Students with physical or mental handicaps may be eligible for vocational rehabilitation benefits.
-Interested persons should contact D.V.R., Room 720, Wisconsin State Office Building, 1 West Wilson, Madison, Wisconsin 53702, or the local D.V.R. office.
+Interested persons should contact D.V.R., 201 E. Washington Ave, JEF1 Room A100, P.O.
+Box 7852, Madison, WI 53707-7852, or the local D.V.R. office.
 Financial need is considered; awards are made by the respective D.V.R. offices.

 High Schools and Other Community Agencies and Organizations